itenfay/DYFStoreKit/README.md

 You can process the purchase which was initiated by user from the App Store and provide your own implementation using the `DYFStoreAppStorePaymentDelegate` protocol:

 ```
+// Processes the purchase which was initiated by user from the App Store.
 - (void)didReceiveAppStorePurchaseRequest:(SKPaymentQueue *)queue payment:(SKPayment *)payment forProduct:(SKProduct *)product {

     if (![DYFStore canMakePayments]) {
-        [DYFStoreManager.shared showTipsMessage:@"Your device is not able or allowed to make payments!"];
+        [self showTipsMessage:@"Your device is not able or allowed to make payments!"];
         return;
     }

+    // Get account name from your own user system.
     NSString *accountName = @"Handsome Jon";

+    // This algorithm is negotiated with server developer.
     NSString *userIdentifier = DYF_SHA256_HashValue(accountName);
+#if DEBUG
     NSLog(@"%s userIdentifier: %@", __FUNCTION__, userIdentifier);
+#endif

     [DYFStore.defaultStore purchaseProduct:product.productIdentifier userIdentifier:userIdentifier];
 }
 ```